Can I change solicitor if I've started an injury claim?

 "Where under a legal expenses insurance contract recourse is had to a lawyer (or other person having such qualifications as may be necessary) to defend, represent or serve the interests of the insured in any inquiry or proceedings, the insured shall be free to choose that lawyer (or other person)."

 If you are contemplating changing legal representation then Quittance may be able to help you.
-Our panel of solicitors have a wealth of experience representing clients in a broad range of legal areas.
+The panel of solicitors have a wealth of experience representing clients in a broad range of legal areas.
 A solicitor with the relevant experience would be happy speak to you without obligation and advise you of your options.

 How can Quittance help?